sthagen/taksonomia/docs/usage.md

-                        incompatible with option --xz-compress --xz-compress, -c     compress taxonomy per LZMA(xz) (default: False) incompatible with option --base64-encode
+                        incompatible with option --xz-compress --xz-compress, -c     compress taxonomy per LZMA(xz) (default: False) incompatible with option --base64-encode --version, -V         show version of the app and exit
 ```

 ## Example of Visiting a Folder